mandissingh/item_catalog/README.md

 5. Select Web Application
 6. On the consent screen, type in a product name and save.
 7. In Authorized javascript origins add: http://localhost:5000
+8. In Authorized redirect URIs add: http://localhost:5000/login and http://localhost:5000/gconnect.
-8. Click create client ID
+9. Click create client ID
-9. Click download JSON and save it into the root director of this project.
+10. Click download JSON and save it into the root director of this project.
-10. Rename the JSON file "client_secret.json"
+11. Rename the JSON file "client_secret.json"

 ## Setup The database and starting the server: